binIaden/whatsapp-checker/README.md

 # whatsapp phone number checker

-made for generating random colombian numbers and checking if they are on whatsapp without using any api services.
+made for generating random numbers and checking if they are on whatsapp without using any api services.

 ## Requirements
 tesseract (must be installed as a pip package and in its software package), pillow, beautifulsoup, playwright